JuliaBooks/Books.jl/README.md

 ## Usage

-To install this package (Julia ≥1.6), use
+To install this package (Julia ≥1.6 on MacOS/Linux), use
 ```
 pkg> add Books
 ```